bormanjo/markets-monitor/README.md

 #### Stock Market Data Feed

 - Objectives:
-    1. View daily historical data
+    1. ~~View daily historical data~~
     2. ~~View intraday data in the last 3 months~~

 - To Do
   - Denote the data source:
-    - Only IEX at the moment
+    - Yahoo Finance for Equity Data
+    - NASDAQ for Symbol Reference
+    - Quandl for (everything else?)

 #### Index Data Feed